armandocv/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ### Hydrating the vector store

+>__NOTE:__ This guidance uses 3 data nodes without dedicated master nodes, following AWS best practices for clusters with fewer than 10 nodes.
+Master election is handled automatically by the data nodes.
+For production deployments with 10+ nodes or heavy write workloads, consider adding dedicated master nodes.

 The following steps will demonstrate how to hydrate the **Amazon OpenSearch Service** vector database for RAG:

 1. Download a copy of [Treasure Island by Robert Louis Stevenson](https://www.gutenberg.org/ebooks/120.txt.utf-8) to test vector store hydration and RAG.
 2. Using the AWS Console, navigate to Amazon S3 service, and select the bucket with the following format, `<WORKLOAD NAME>-qa-<REGION>-<ACCOUNT NUMBER>`.
 For example,  `ada-qa-us-east-1-123456789`.
 3. Upload the Treasure Island File, by clicking on the upload button, and selecting the file `pg120.txt` file.
 This will trigger the **AWS Lambda** function that starts a an **Amazon SageMaker Processing Job** to hydrate the **Amazon OpenSearch Service** database.
 3. Open the [SageMaker](https://console.aws.amazon.com/sagemaker) console.
 Using the navigation panel on the left-hand side, expand the `Processing` option, and then select `Processing jobs`.
 You'll see a processing job has been started, for example `Ada-RAG-Ingest-01-21-20-13-20`.
 This jobs executes the process of chunking the ebook data, converting it to embeddings, and hydrating the database.
-4. Clink on the running processing job to view its configuration.
+4. Click on the running processing job to view its configuration.
 Under the `Monitoring`, click the `View logs` link to see see the processing logs for your job in **Amazon CloudWatch**.
 After roughly 5 minutes, the log stream becomes available, and after clicking on the log stream, you will see that each line of the log output represents the successful processing of a chunk of the text inserted into the vector store.
 For example:

 <p align="center">
     <img src="assets/images/sagemaker_job_log.png" alt="SageMaker Log" style="width: 33em;" />